Ascension St. Vincent to shut down additional operations

-INDIANAPOLIS, Ind. — Ascension St. Vincent confirms it is shutting down services at multiple locations in the Central Indiana area.
+INDIANAPOLIS, Ind. — Ascension St. Vincent confirmed it is shutting down services at multiple locations in the central Indiana area.
 Those places include:

 Ascension Medical Group St. Vincent – Greenwood Primary Care Olive Branch